bonnett89/x-platform-appium-boilerplate/docs/appium_and_page_objects.md

 #### env.rb

 We use the `env` file to carry out a number of things.
 We set the file path of the `appium.txt` for the platform under test, and load this into a `caps` object using the `Appium.load_settings` method.
 We then create a new instance of a driver based upon these `caps`(capabilites).
-Next we use `Appium.promote_appium_methods` to make them available for use with out page objects.
+Next we use `Appium.promote_appium_methods` to make them available for use with our page objects.

 The `World do` method is used to create a new instance of the `PageFactory` class passing both the platform under test and driver that we created earlier to it.
 We also create an instance of the `AppiumWorld` class again passing the driver, but also the newly created `page_factory` instance.